 One Thing That Is Even More Fulfilling & Meaningful Than Being an Entrepreneur

-When it happened, I blamed the long hours, the pressure to deliver, the work overload, my managers’ leadership deficiencies and the toxic culture on the work-floor.
-It was their fault, not the lack of self-love that caused it.
+Ever wonder if you’re burning out?
+If someone had told me six years ago that I would become a statistic I wouldn’t have believed them.
+When it happened, I blamed the long hours, the pressure to deliver, the work overload, my managers’ leadership deficiencies, the low levels of job fit and the toxic culture on the work-floor, etc. It was “their” fault.
 They were demanding too much of me.
 They were instilling in me the fear of missing out; Conditioning me into competitiveness.
 It was their expectations that caused me to go into overdrive.
 Them!
 Not me.

 This time, I couldn’t blame cultural toxicity — I worked from my own office.
 This time, I could not blame the long hours — I managed my own schedule.
 This time, I had no boss — I was in charge.